xiaods/selfbooks/chapter2.md

 Project Myriad is hosted on GitHub and is available for download.
 There’s documentation there that provides more in-depth explanations of how it works.
 You’ll even see some nice diagrams.
 Go out, explore, and give it a try.

-Jim Scott’s colleague, Ted Dunning, will cover these topics and more at Strata + Hadoop World in San Jose — find out more and reserve your spot.